Get

 Traveling with a cat can be rewarding, but it requires thorough planning.
 Whether you’re getting ready to drive a short distance and hang out with family or fly somewhere for a relaxing vacation, there are a few factors to consider when traveling with your cat.

-Make sure to start the planning process early, particularly if you’re traveling internationally or are going to stay in a hotel during any part of your journey.
+Make sure to start the planning process early, especially if you’re traveling internationally or staying in a hotel during any part of your journey.
 Below, you’ll find 14 tips and tricks to make your journey with your cat successful.

 The 14 Tips to Travel with a Cat